Forza Motorsport (2023 video game): Future

 In July 2025, Turn 10 Studios was reported to have lost almost half of its then-current workforce amidst layoffs being conducted at Microsoft Gaming ahead of the new financial year.
-Shortly thereafter, subsequent reports insinuated that the developer was anticipated to be reorganized into a support studio for future Forza Horizon entries in addition to assisting in the development of the ForzaTech engine, effectively discontinuing the Forza Motorsport series at Xbox after two decades according to former content coordinator Fred Russell.
+Shortly thereafter, reports anticipated that the developer would be reorganized into a support studio for future Forza Horizon entries.
+This was later confirmed in a blog post by Turn 10 Studios in December 2025, which announced that Forza Motorsport would receive no further content updates, though its servers would remain active.
+While this concludes active development for the current title, Microsoft Gaming leadership has clarified that the Forza Motorsport franchise remains a parked asset rather than a discontinued one, leaving the series long-term future open for future strategic re-engagement.

+In September 2026, Turn 10 Studios merged with Playground Games.